LangsterGA/Activity8/README.md

 ![image](https://user-images.githubusercontent.com/19505814/122999043-c5543380-d37b-11eb-8fb9-ef938d85cf3c.png)

 If you don't see the panel, you need to turn it on.
-On the drop-down menu of the layout - click on View, highlight Panels and check off items, item properties and layout as shown below.
+On the drop-down menu of the layout - click on View, highlight Panels and check off Item Properties, Items, and Layout as shown below.

 ![image](https://user-images.githubusercontent.com/19505814/122998561-3515ee80-d37b-11eb-9b89-69ffc5981afd.png)